The History of Gail Borden, Jr.

 The recipe for these biscuits is at the end of the article.

-NOTE: Al Capone and his Brother Ralph are responsible for milk expiration dating.
-The Capone's convinced the Chicago City Council to pass a law in 1933 that clearly stamped the date on milk bottles where the consumer could read and understand it.
+Al Capone and his Brother Ralph are responsible for milk expiration dating.
+Capone convinced the Chicago City Council to pass a law in 1933 that clearly stamped the date on milk bottles so that the consumer could read and understand it.

 Borden opened factories across New York State, including Craryville, Copake, and Ancram.